maarten-pennings/Lego-Mindstorms/ms4/faq.md

 This `icon.svg` is the icon displayed on the projects page.
 For a Python program it is a fixed one, for a Word block program it is a "picture" of the program.

 The `manifest.json` contains unknown details.
-I have removed all details of the `frames` field for the word block.
+I have freely formatted it for readability (e.g. removed all details of the `frames` field for the word block).

 ```text
 {                                                                {
   "type":"word-blocks",                                            "type":"python",